 Most sponsors will use the standard Form I-864.
 Always check USCIS instructions to ensure you’re filing the correct version.

-Completing Form I-864: A Step-by-Step Overview
+Filing Form I-864: Step-by-Step

 Accurate, thorough preparation can prevent Requests for Evidence (RFEs) and slowdowns.